igorivaniuk/http-raw/readme.markdown

 On the next tick `s.buffers` gets set to undefined to it can be garbage collected.

-## var s = req.createRawBodyStream()
+## var ws = res.createRawStream()

-Return a readable/writable stream `s`. `s` will emit the raw data from after the headers have been parsed, including any framing without doing any parsing.

-Writing to `s` goes through to the underlying network socket without any additional framing applied.
+Return a writable stream `ws` that will be written directly to the underlying network socket without any additional framing added.

+## var bs = req.createRawBodyStream()

+Return a readable stream `bs` like the stream returned by `req.createRawStream()`, but only emit the raw body data, not the headers.

 To get all the data, `req.createRawBodyStream()` must be fired on the same tick as the response callback.